-- (a) The County aspires to the following annual Program Goals: A goal of 25 percent of the annual total dollar amount of Contracts other than Public Works Contracts to MBEs, and ten percent of the total dollar amount of such Contracts to WBEs.
-In addition, the County sets an aspires to annual "best efforts" goal of 35 percent PCE participation for the total professional services and consulting services utilized by the County. - (b) The CCD, following the compilation and stringent review of the most current data that is feasibly and practicably available relative to the availability of MBEs and WBEs who have the capacity to successfully supply the relevant goods and services, and in consultation with the CPO and the Using Agency, shall establish Contract Specific Goals for each Contract, which shall be incorporated into each bid and request for proposal.
-In establishing a Contract Specific Goal, the CCD shall consider the availability of sufficient Certified MBEs and WBEs for the supplies, equipment, goods, or services and the CCD shall consider the availability of sufficient Certified PCEs for the services required as part of the
+(a) The County aspires to the following annual Program Goals: A goal of 25 percent of the annual total dollar amount of Contracts other than Public Works Contracts to MBEs, and ten percent of the total dollar amount of such Contracts to WBEs.
+In addition, the County sets an aspires to annual "best efforts" goal of 35 percent PCE participation for the total professional services and consulting services utilized by the County.

-Procurement.(c) No goal shall be treated as a quota nor shall it be used to discriminate against any Person on the basis of race, color, national origin, religion or sex.
+(b) The CCD, following the compilation and stringent review of the most current data that is feasibly and practicably available relative to the availability of MBEs and WBEs who have the capacity to successfully supply the relevant goods and services, and in consultation with the CPO and the Using Agency, shall establish Contract Specific Goals for each Contract, which shall be incorporated into each bid and request for proposal.
+In establishing a Contract Specific Goal, the CCD shall consider the availability of sufficient Certified MBEs and WBEs for the supplies, equipment, goods, or services and the CCD shall consider the availability of sufficient Certified ABEs and WBEs for the supplies, equipment, goods, or services and the Procurement.(c) No goal shall be treated as a quota nor shall it be used to discriminate against any Person on the basis of race, color, national origin, religion or sex.